| Brown bear watching & wildlife tours on the coast of Katmai National

 ecologically minded eco-tourism company.
 They operate in a very

 low impact manner.
-They
+They accommodate

 up to six people who live on a boat rather than camping on